-Poetics of Place is seasonal series of workshops that teaches contemplative walking, art, and creative writing as a path into nature.
-Our faculty includes humanities scholars, scientists, and artists who are actively engaged in the consilience of ecology and humanities in the Kickatuus, Nishnabotna, and Missouri River watersheds.
+Poetics of the Wild is seasonal series of workshops that teaches contemplative walking, art, and creative writing as a path to wildness.
+Our faculty includes scholars, writers, and artists who are actively engaged in the consilience of ecology and humanities in the Kickatuus, Nishnabotna, and Missouri River watersheds.

-Day-long workshops invite writers, artists, naturalists, and anyone who wants to intimately engage local ecosystems through creative and contemplative thought and expression.
+Day-long workshops invite writers, artists, naturalists, and anyone who wants to discover wild nature and the wildness within through creative and contemplative thought and expression.
+Contact Jack Phillips for more information and how to apply: firstname.lastname@example.org.

-Poetics of Place workshops are designed for intensive and immersive creativity, contemplation, walking and conversation in wild places with small groups of companions.
+Poetics of the Wild workshops are designed for intensive and immersive creativity, contemplation, walking and conversation in wild places with small groups of companions.
 Each workshop also allows for quiet spaces for mediation, reading, writing, and for one-on-one sessions with our alphabetically-listed faculty mentors:

 Chelsea Balzer, M.A., PLMHP, is a poet, psychotherapist, writer, musician, and educator.
 In her creative and therapeutic work, she studies the impact of culture on mental health and teaches embodied mindfulness to help bring people back into connection with nature, themselves, and each other.